FollySoft/Havoc/README.md

 |------------------|:-----------------:|:--------------------:|-----------------:|
 | 2 +           | 2 +             |  ~ 2-5 minutes    | 12 & Up          |

-Havoc is a physical action game for 2 or more players.
+Havoc is a physical action game for 2 or more players, based (loosely) on [Egg Jarping](https://en.wikipedia.org/wiki/Egg_tapping).
 Players choose between 3 weapons and fight to the death.
 Last knight standing is the winner!

 #### SETUP
 Distribute 1 Havoc Blink to each player, representing that player's "Knight".
 Havoc tiles start in the "Forge" state, indicated by a flickering fire animation.
 Here, players can press the button to cycle between 3 weapons: